 So, we’re going to talk about how humans genetically modified crops have moved from the early days of waiting for a random, beneficial mutation to the modern world of bioengineering.

-The ten thousand years of GMO foods
+The ten thousand years of genetically modified crops

 Ten thousand years ago, when humans first started agriculture by domesticating crops and livestock, they probably observed some wild foods were tastier, larger, or easier to grow.
 Without foreknowledge of artificial selection, they selected the better subtypes of wild foods.
 And maybe after many years of growing some grain, a random mutation made it larger.
 Or the fruiting body is more delicious.